codecell/sql-project/README.md

-"# sql-project"
+# sql-project
-This a custom implementation of solutions for the SQL tasks found (sqlzoo)[https://sqlzoo.net/wiki/SQL_Tutorial] webpages.
+This is a custom implementation of solutions for the SQL tasks found (sqlzoo)[https://sqlzoo.net/wiki/SQL_Tutorial] webpages.

 ## Testing
 To test each of the sql queries,